razenetwork/Raze_Network/README.md

 Since the account balance of each Raze account will be encrypted under a public key, and hence it will guarantee the transaction amount confidentiality.
 The "one-out-of-many" proof will hide the sender and receiver identities among a ring of Raze accounts, and hence guarantee the user anonymity.
 The raze network can be viewed as a pool of boiling water, where each water molecule interacts with each other in a chaotic and vibrant fashion.
 Whenever a user deposit a certain amount of token through invoking the mint module, the token would be like a water molecule drops into this pool of boiling water, it is no longer traceable.

+We have two additional modules: lock and unlock.
+The lock module would allows an account owner to lock the account, while the unlock module allows the account owner to unlock the account.

 ![alt text](https://github.com/razenetwork/Raze_Network/blob/main/raze_architecture.png?raw=true)

 Each raze user can register a raze account any time (s)he wishes.
 The registeration algorithm CreateAddress will generate a secret key and public key.
 The public key is the identifier of this raze account.